Nicoleha/GitHub/README.md

 #### By **NICOLE H.**
 ## Description
-The github app is an application designed to help the user search for repositories
+The github app is an application designed to help the user search for repositories on github.
 ## Setup/Installation Requirements
 * Open your computer
 * Connect to internet